vc-bonn/Spline_PINN/readme.md

 By pressing the following keys, you can:

 - "n": start a new (random) simulation
-- "p": create a Visualization of the current fluid state with matplotlib
+- "p": create a visualization of the current fluid state with matplotlib
 - "q": quit the simulation

 There are several options to interact with the simulation: